tahira-h/stock-analysis/README.md

 Advantages of Refactoring Code

-The advantages of refactoring code are that the data is already presented for the analyst to present.
-With the data provided the analyst will have to enter specific codes in order for the data to loop through all the data presented to provide findings of the entire stock market.
+The advantages of refactoring code are that the data is already presented for the analyst to present to Steve.
+Refactored data allows the analyst to loop through all of the data presented at a faster pace.
+The stock market data is provided to Steve under one minute.

 Disadvantages of Refactoring Code

-The disadvantages of refactoring code are the data that is already presented takes specific codes to properly loop through the data to present data of the entire stock market.
-If proper coding is not provided in the data, there is going to be incorrect data provided, as well as, missed data that will not appear in the analysis because it was not properly provided in the code.
+Disadvantages of refactoring code is editing the original code.
+If the edited code is improperly written to loop through the data to present at a faster pace.
+The data could run slowly or not running at all due to errors.
+In addition, once the code is running at a faster pace, the times may differ each time.

 Pros Applying to Refactoring the Original VBA Script